 When was the Florence Cathedral built?

-Construction began on September 9, 1296.
+The construction of the Florence Cathedral began on September 9, 1296.

 How old is the Florence Cathedral?